European Union competition law

-Primary authority for applying competition law within the European Union rests with European Commission and its Directorate General for Competition, although state aids in some sectors, such as agriculture, are handled by other Directorates General.
+Primary authority for applying competition law within the European Union rests with the European Commission and its Directorate-General for Competition, although state aids in some sectors, such as agriculture, are handled by other Directorates-General.
 The Directorates can mandate that improperly-given state aid be repaid, as was the case in 2012 with Malev Hungarian Airlines.

 Leading ECJ cases on competition law include Consten & Grundig v Commission and United Brands v Commission.
 See also List of European Court of Justice rulings#Competition for other cases.